utshav2008/python_training/README.md

 # python_training
 This is for people who are new to Python!
+It includes example file for all the basics in Python.